Russia mounts surprise assault on northern Ukraine in most serious cross-border offensive in two years - KESQ

 Russia mounts surprise assault on northern Ukraine in most serious cross-border offensive in two years

-By Olga Voitovych, Victoria Butenko, Nick Paton Walsh, Zahid Mahmood and Andy Carey, CNN
+By Victoria Butenko, Olga Voitovych, Andrew Carey, Daria Tarasova-Markina, Nick Paton Walsh and Zahid Mahmood, y

-(CNN) — Russian forces launched a surprise attack on northern Ukraine, making small inroads, according to a Ukrainian military source, in the most serious cross-border ground offensive for nearly two years.
+(CNN) — Russian forces have made two cross-border assaults inside northern Ukraine, according to information from Ukrainian sources and officials, in what President Volodymyr Zelensky is calling a “new wave of counteroffensive actions” by Russia.

-Ukrainian President Volodymyr Zelensky said the attack on the border town of Vovchansk near the country’s second city of Kharkiv was part of “a new wave of counteroffensive actions” by Russia, adding that a “fierce battle” was taking place in the area.

 Asked about developments, Zelensky did not downplay their seriousness but said Ukraine’s military had been expecting such a move.

 “Russia launched a new wave of counteroffensive actions in [northern Kharkiv region].
-Ukraine met them there with our troops, brigades and artillery,” he said Friday.
+Ukraine met them there with our troops, brigades and artillery,” he told reporters early Friday afternoon.

 “But our military and military command were aware of this and anticipated their forces to meet the enemy with fire.
-Now there is a fierce battle in this area [..]
-I think as of now we have stopped the enemy with artillery fire.”
+Now there is a fierce battle in this area […] I think as of now we have stopped the enemy with artillery fire,” Zelensky said.

-Oleh Syniehubov, the head of Kharkiv’s regional military administration, said on Telegram that Russian forces attacked with aerial bombs, Multiple Launch Rocket Systems and artillery throughout the night.
-But he insisted the city of Kharkiv, the second largest in Ukraine and just 30 kilometers from the Russian border, was not under heightened risk after Russia’s move.
+Oleh Syniehubov, the head of Kharkiv’s regional military administration, said on Telegram that two civilians had been killed in the Russian offensive and several more had been wounded.

+Residents of border villages have been told to evacuate by authorities.
+National police posted photos and a video on social media showing officers helping people pack their belongings into police vehicles ahead of being driven to safer locations.

 “The enemy group does not pose a threat to Kharkiv city, its forces are only enough for provocations in the northern direction.”